wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 The market_price_edpgw_authentication.py file is an example Python application that sends the HTTP request to the EDP Gateway with the specified username and password for authentication, then it receives an authentication token to login and consume real-time streaming quote data of TRI.N instrument from ERT in Cloud via the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api).

-*Note:* This Thomson Reuters based AMI machined already installed all required libraries.
+*Note:* This Thomson Reuters based AMI machined already installed all Python required libraries.

 ## <a id="run_instance"></a>How to run Elektron in Cloud demo application from your existing EC2 instance